vermont42/ProgrammaticLayout/README.md

 This tutorial takes no position as to whether PL or IB is the better approach.
 But because of PL's many benefits, this tutorial _does_ argue that developers who know only IB would benefit from learning PL.
 A desire to facilitate this learning prompted this tutorial, which begins after the following disclaimer: The tutorial assumes working knowledge of iOS development with IB and, in particular, Auto Layout.
 Readers not in possession of that knowledge might find helpful [CS193P](https://www.youtube.com/watch?v=71pyOB4TPRE), which was the tutorial's author's entrée to iOS development.

 1\.
 Clone, build, and run the [starter project](https://github.com/vermont42/CatBreedsIB).
+Explore cat breeds.

 2\.
 Poke around the code and storyboard.
 The app is intended to be simple enough to grok without much effort but complicated enough to demonstrate various PL techniques.

-The app is intended to be simple to understand, but here are some comments.
+Here are some comments on the implementation.

 * There is no way to edit attributed strings in IB, so the app uses a sort of Markdown-lite that allows different formatting for headings, subheadings, and URLs.
 See `StringExtensions.swift` and `Credits.swift` for implementation and use, respectively.
 This technique, developed for [RaceRunner](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) and used by [Conjugar](https://itunes.apple.com/us/app/conjugar/id1236500467), works well in this and other simple use cases despite not providing the full power of Markdown.
 * There is, [on information and belief](https://dictionary.law.com/Default.aspx?selected=954), no way to set tab- or navigation-bar fonts in IB, so the app uses an app-delegate-initiated approach from StackOverflow.
 * App-and-button icons are from [The Noun Project](https://thenounproject.com).
 Consider using this website if you need professional-grade icons but do not have the skill to make them or the budget to commission them.
 * The app's color palette is from [Coolors](https://coolors.co).
 The Author is not an artist, so he uses this website for suggestions of harmonious color palettes.

-* There are no custom `UIView` subclasses in the IB app, but this will change in the course of IB conversion.

 3\.
-You might think that the first step of converting an app from IB to PL is to delete the storyboard, but that is not the case because the storyboard will serve as a reference as you create the views.
+You might think that the first step of converting an app from IB to PL is to delete the storyboard, but that is not the case because the storyboard can serve as a reference as you create the custom `UIView`s.
 So don't delete the storyboard.
 But you do need to tell the runtime not to use the storyboard to create the UI.
 So in the file `Info.plist`, find the key `Main storyboard file base name`, click it, and press the `delete` key.

 As an aside, when this tutorial refers to a file in the project, the easiest way to find the file is to click the Project Navigator button in the top-left corner of Xcode and type the filename in the search bar, as shown in this screenshot.

 ![Files](images/files.png "Finding Files in the Project Navigator")

 4\.
 Resist temptation.
 Do not build _or_ run.
 The runtime no longer knows what UI to show, so running would be pointless.
-Instead, _tell_ the runtime what UI to show by adding the following line, just before the `return`, in `application(_: didFinishLaunchingWithOptions:)` in `AppDelegate.swift`:
+You must _tell_ the runtime what UI to show.
+In `AppDelegate.swift`, add the following lines just before the `return` in `application(_: didFinishLaunchingWithOptions:)`:

 ```
 window = UIWindow(frame: UIScreen.main.bounds)